DominikaSzu/Cracow-Tattoo-spots/README.md

 # Cracow Yummy Spots

-This is the application that shows the viewer the best places to have lunch or dinner.
+This application shows You the best places to have lunch or dinner.

-You are in the centre of the city.
+You are in the centre of the city?
 Here we are to help you!

-This application shows you 5 top restaurants in the city centre.

-You can find them by clicking on a marker on the map.
+You can find restaurants suggested by us, by clicking on a marker on the map.

-To make it easy to find them, you have to go to the restaurant.

 ## How to use it?